oracle-livelabs/converged/obaas/provision/provision.md

 ## Introduction

 This lab walks you through the steps to provision an instance of the Oracle Backend for Spring Boot and Microservices, including Parse Platform in the Oracle Cloud.
-The Oracle Backend for Parse Platform is available separately, or it can be optionally included when installing the Oracle Backend for Spring Boot by selecting an option during the installation.
+The Oracle Backend for Parse Platform is available separately, or it can be optionally included when installing the Oracle Backend for Spring Boot and Microservices by selecting an option during the installation.

 Estimated Time: 30 minutes

-Quick walk through on how to provision an instance of Oracle backend for Spring Boot.
+Quick walk through on how to provision an instance of Oracle backend for Spring Boot and Microservices.

 [](videohub:1_cc0jjaft)

-### About Oracle Backend for Spring Boot
+### About Oracle Backend for Spring Boot and Microservices

-Oracle Backend for Spring Boot allows developers to build microservices in Spring Boot and provision a backend as a service with the Oracle Database and other infrastructure components that operate on multiple clouds.
+Oracle Backend for Spring Boot and Microservices allows developers to build microservices in Spring Boot and provision a backend as a service with the Oracle Database and other infrastructure components that operate on multiple clouds.
 This service vastly simplifies the task of building, testing, and operating microservices platforms for reliable, secure, and scalable enterprise applications.

 ### About Oracle Backend for Parse Platform